zio/zio/docs/datatypes/contextual/zlayer.md

 3. **Composable** — Because of their excellent **composition properties**, layers are the idiomatic way in ZIO to create services that depend on other services.
 We can define layers that are relying on each other.

-4. **Effectful and Resourceful** — The construction of ZIO layers can be effectful and resourceful, they can be acquired and safely released when the services are done being utilized.
+4. **Effectful and Resourceful** — The construction of ZIO layers can be effectful and resourceful.
+They can be acquired effectfully and safely released when the services are done being utilized.
+For example, to create a recipe for a `Database` service, we should describe how the `Database` will be initialized using an acquisition action.
+In addition, it may contain information about how the `Database` releases its connection pools.

 5. **Asynchronous** — Unlike class constructors which are blocking, ZLayer is fully asynchronous and non-blocking.